 Client feedback and satisfaction

 We strive to provide every client with excellent service and results.
 To help us maintain and improve the level of service we offer, we invite all clients to complete our client satisfaction feedback questionnaire.
-If you would like to provide feedback on your experience of Blandy & Blandy LLP, please complete and return a client feedback form (MS Word) or complete our online survey.
+If you would like to provide feedback on your experience of Blandy & Blandy LLP, please complete and return a client feedback form by post or via email.

 If at any time you have any problems or wish to raise a complaint, please contact Debbie Brett, our complaints partner.
 In the unlikely event that we are unable to resolve matters to your satisfaction and in accordance with our complaints handling procedure (copies of which are available on request), you can ask the Legal Ombudsman to consider the complaint.
 The Legal Ombudsman will normally allow us a period of eight weeks to resolve your complaint but it will entertain complaints sooner in certain circumstances.
 The Legal Ombudsman then asks that you take your complaint to it as soon as you can and within six months of your last contact with us.
 The Legal Ombudsman can investigate complaints up to six years from the date of the problem happening or within three years of when you found out about the problem.